Robbery with wounding is an offence under section 96 of the Crimes Act 1900 (NSW). The maximum penalty is imprisonment for 25 years.

 The offence is committed when a person robs another person and wounds or inflicts grievous bodily harm upon them.

-To prove robbery, the prosecution must show beyond reasonable doubt that:
+To prove robbery with wounding, the prosecution must show beyond reasonable doubt that:

 - A person intended to steal, and

 - That person took property from another person’s immediate control or presence, and

 - The property was taken through the use of threats or force, causing the victim fear,

 - The person wounded the victim, or inflicted grievous bodily harm upon them.